 We create a new Test by clicking on “Create New” or “New Test”.

-2) Recording and Playing back a test
+2) Recording and Playback a test

 Once we click the “Record” button, we can record different user actions in our application.

-After recording the different actions, click on “Stop Recording” button to finish recording our tests.
+After recording the different actions, click on the “Stop Recording” button to finish recording our tests.
 Use the “Play” button to replay the recorded test and the “Save” button to save the tests.

-3) Validations and Assertions
+3) Validation and Assertions

-This platform helps to make validation of different attributes of an element and really simple API’s.
+This platform helps to make validation of different attributes of an element and really simple APIs.

 Various options for users such as: